Bat Digest is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 Per our industry conversations, we suggest you tend towards aluminum in cold weather months (sub 55/60 degrees).
 Hitting an aluminum bat with a ball too dense (cold) is a possible dent.
-The result of a ball too dense on composite is a crack and, then, the ultimate failure of the bat.
+The result of a ball too dense on the composite is a crack and, then, the bat’s ultimate failure.

 We love this USA Bat for lots of reasons.
 The fact it works very well in cold weather is towards the top of the list.
-Is it made with a nice big aluminum barrel and a smooth transition that dampens some of the most violent of mishits.
-Do note, however, this bat swings heavy compared to others “drop 10” counterparts.
+Is it made with a nice big aluminum barrel and a smooth transition that dampens some of the most violent mishits?
+This bat swings heavy compared to others “drop 10” counterparts.
 It should be categorized as a drop 8.

-For cold weather bat weight and an aluminum barrel help performance and durability.
-In the USA Bat space, no other bat quite captures those cold weather value like the 2018 Easton BEast X Hybrid.
+For cold weather, bat weight and an aluminum barrel help performance and durability.
+In the USA Bat space, no other bat quite captures those cold weather values like the 2018 Easton Beast X Hybrid.
 This is also one of our most favorite overall USA Bats.
 Price check: Amazon.com.

-Our personal experience has shown that a 60 degree cutoff is a rather conservative figure.
-We have used composites in 50 degree weather and a few times in 40 degree weather.
-Do note, however, we were not seeing massive pitch and swing speeds.
-If you are seeing 90+ from the mound and are swinging close to that to match it we would guess the 60 degree cutoff is reasonable.
+Our personal experience has shown that a 60-degree cutoff is a rather conservative figure.
+We have used composites in 50-degree weather and a few times in 40-degree weather.
+We were not seeing massive pitch and swing speeds.
+If you see 90+ from the mound and are swinging close to that to match it, we would guess the 60-degree cutoff is reasonable.

-Some manufacturers do not recommend hitting with a thin walled, high-grade, aluminum bat either in sub 60-degree weather.
+Some manufacturers do not recommend hitting with a thin-walled, high-grade aluminum bat either in sub 60-degree weather.
 The denser ball, they argue, creates a greater chance for the aluminum bat to dent.
-Others manufacturers accept the risks for aluminum bats but admit the outcome of small dents on a barrel is much more satisfactory when compared to the catastrophic results of a cracked composite bat.
+Other manufacturers accept the risks of aluminum bats.
+Still, they admit the outcome of small dents on a barrel is much more satisfactory than the catastrophic results of a cracked composite bat.

 For many of the same reasons we like the Beast X Hybrid in baseball, we like the Rocketech in fastpitch.
-That is, the bat swings heavier (a drop 9) and is made of an aluminum barrel.
+The bat swings heavier (a drop 9) and is made of an aluminum barrel.
 This helps with durability and feel on those cold weather days.
 Price check: Amazon.com.

 For composite bats, bat breaking appears in the form of cracks.
-Cold weather cracks tend to be more focused at impact than manufacturer defects which often crack along a certain seam or length.
+Cold weather cracks tend to be more focused on impact than manufacturer defects, which often crack along a certain seam or length.
 But, that doesn’t mean cold weather cracks don’t look like that either.